Samupietila/AI-Chatbot/Documents/design & architecture/architecture.md

 The AI Chatbot project provides a platform for creating conversational agents capable of understanding and responding to user queries.
 This document outlines the system's architecture, components, workflows, and design principles to support its development, maintenance, and scaling.

 2. Goals and Objectives
-Purpose: Build an AI-powered chatbot capable of human-like interaction for applications like customer support, FAQs, or educational tools.
+Purpose: Build an AI-powered chatbot capable of human-like interaction for applications such as customer support, FAQs, or educational tools.

 Key Objectives:

 Provide accurate and context-aware responses.
 Support scalability for multiple users.
 Ensure modularity for easy customization and upgrades.